-Have you ever wonder what the Association is doing about those violations that you continue to see every day or feel that you have reported numerous times with no progress/resolution?
-The answer is that the entire process can take a really long time, especially if an owner refuses to comply or doesn't communicate with the Board.
-The entire process can take several months up to over a year to complete.
+Have you ever wondered what the Association is doing about those violations that you continue to see every day or feel that you have reported numerous times with no progress/resolution?
+The answer is that the entire process can take several months, especially if an owner refuses to comply or doesn't communicate with the Board.
+The entire process can take over a year to complete.
 And in very severe cases, it can take even longer.

 To provide more transparency, we’ve added this section to the website for residents to see the current number of violations being opened and closed each month.